-Requested by: Elisabeth Jones (IMR, elizabeth.jones@hi.no), Helene Lødemel (IMR, helene.hodal.loedemel@hi.no), Melissa.Chierici (IMR, melissa.chierici@hi.no) , Agneta Fransson (NPI,

-agneta.fransson@npolar.no), Mats Granskog (NPI,

-mats.granskog@npolar.no

-Amount: 3

-Parameter 1: Inorganic chemistry: DIC/pH/Alk/dO18/nutrients

-measured: 2: Inorganic chemistry: DIC/pH/Alk/dO18/nutrients

-3: Backup (Stratigraphy/archive (NPI, frozen whole))

-Core NOTE: These cores only get sampled when trained personal

-handling: onboard for further processing!
-Otherwise they are collected into

-plastic tubing and processed on land.

-1: DIC/pH/Alk/dO18/nutrients:

-- Cut into 0-10 cm sections (outlined in Tab.
-14.6.1-1)

-- melt each section in special gas-tight bags (see.
-Fig.

-14.6.1-1)

-- melted aboard the ship (darkness, 4°C)

-- When the core sections are fully melted (about 20 hrs)

-subsample for pH/DIC/Alk, nutrients and O18

-Samples for pH/DIC/Alk are analysed onboard and

-samples for nutrients and O18 are stored for analysis

-back on land

-- Further processing follow chapter 7.2 , 7.3 and 7.10

-2: Inorganic chemistry (same a above):

-- core has to be frozen completely in a special gas-tight

-bags for later analysis/backup

-- mark bottom and top on the bag

-- keep at -20°C freezer room

-3: Backup (Stratigraphy/archive (NPI, frozen whole)):

-core has to be frozen completely in a special gas-tight

-bags/sleeve bag for later analysis/backup

-follow protocol of "Stratigraphy" core

-- mark bottom and top on the bag

-- keep at -20°C freezer room
+Requested by: Amount: Parameter measured: Elisabeth Jones (IMR, elizabeth.jones@hi.no), Helene Lødemel (IMR, helene.hodal.loedemel@hi.no), Melissa.Chierici (IMR, melissa.chierici@hi.no), Agneta Fransson (NPI, agneta.fransson@npolar.no), Mats Granskog (NPI, mats.granskog@npolar.no 3-5 1: Inorganic chemistry: DIC/pH/Alk/dO18/nutrients 2: Inorganic chemistry: DIC/pH/Alk/dO18/nutrients 3: Backup (Stratigraphy/archive (NPI, frozen whole)) 4: Plastic 5: Backup Chemistry Core handling: NOTE: These cores only get sampled when trained personal onboard for further processing!
+Otherwise they are collected into plastic tubing and processed on land.
+1: DIC/pH/Alk/dO18/nutrients: Cut into 0-10 cm sections (outlined in Tab.
+14.7.1-1) melt each section in special gas-tight bags (see.
+Fig. 14.7.1-1) melted aboard the ship (darkness, 4°C) When the core sections are fully melted (about 20 hrs) subsample for pH/DIC/Alk, nutrients and O18 Samples for pH/DIC/Alk are analysed onboard and samples for nutrients and O18 are stored for analysis back on land Further processing follow chapter 7.2, 7.3 and 7.12 2: Inorganic chemistry (same a above): core has to be frozen completely in a special gas-tight bags for later analysis/backup mark bottom and top on the bag keep at -20°C freezer room 3: Backup (Stratigraphy/archive (NPI, frozen whole)): core has to be frozen completely in a special gas-tight bags/sleeve bag for later analysis/backup - follow protocol of "Stratigraphy" core mark bottom and top on the bag keep at -20°C freezer room

-Fig. 14.6.1-1 Procedure for melting of ice cores in gas-tight bags for nutrient and chemistry cores.
+Fig. 14.7.1-1 Procedure for melting of ice cores in gas-tight bags for nutrient and chemistry cores.